Frequently Asked Questions

 Since we use fibers and sugar alcohols that are indigestible by the human body and don't raise blood sugar or insulin, they can be subtracted from total carbohydrates.
 "Net carbs" calculate the "net impact" of the carbohydrates.

-The numbers on the nutritional label are rounded, which means there is a wide range for what the true number of net carbs are, especially when you're counting multiple servings.
+The numbers on the nutritional label are rounded, which means there is a wide range for what the number of net carbs really are, especially when you're counting multiple servings.
 For example, 4g of Fiber on a nutrition label could be anywhere between 3.5g and 4.4g.
 Or 7g of Sugar Alcohols on a label could be anywhere between 6.5g and 7.4g.
-Based on how the various numbers round up or down, there is a huge variability.
-Nutrition Labels do not give you the most accurate picture.
+Or 10g of Carbs could be between 9.5g and 10.4g Depending on how the various numbers round up or down, there is wide variability.
+Unfortunately, Nutrition Labels are unreliable.

-Rather than making everyone believe each pint (other than Peanut Butter Fudge) is only 4g net carbs per pint, we are sharing the more accurate, precise number of net carbs.
-For example, if you were to calculate the net carbs for Mint Chip from the rounded nutritionals on the label, you are led to believe it is only 1g net carb per serving and therefore 4g per pint.
-However, we know it is actually 1.4g, which makes it 5.6g (or around 6g) per pint.
+Rather than making everyone believe almost every pint of ours is only 4g net carbs per pint, we are sharing the more accurate, precise number of net carbs.
+For example, if you were to calculate the net carbs for Cookie Dough from the rounded nutritionals on the label, you are led to believe it is only 1g net carb per serving and therefore 4g per pint.
+However, we know it is actually 1.8g, which makes it 7.2g (or around 7g) per pint.
 We want to be fully transparent and will always show what the net carbs are to the decimal on our website for each flavor.

 For ingredients, nutrition facts, and exact carb counts for all flavors, see here.

 It depends on what day of the week and time you placed the order and how far you are from the warehouse.
 Please see our Shipping Page for more information.